 How much does it cost to participate in CFAC?

 All CFAC classes are covered by a $350 tuition scholarship.
-We ask that parents pay a $75 supply fee per child, unless the students participate in a free or reduced lunch program.
-In which case the supply fee is waived.
+We ask that parents pay a $75 registration fee per child, unless the students participate in a free or reduced lunch program.
+In which case the registration fee is waived.

 You mean every student that’s recommended automatically gets a scholarship?!

 Yes!
 Each child receives a $350 scholarship to participate— even those paying a supply fee.
 We want to make sure that a child’s financial situation is never a hindrance to their participation in CFAC, so we write lots of grants to make it happen!
 A big thank you to The Kentucky Arts Council and The Fund for the Arts for being such great supporters!
 You can see all our supporters on our infographic here.

 Why does my child need to donate artwork at the end of the semester?